jakub-m/no-docker/post.markdown

 # cgroups, limiting resources

 While namespaces isolate resources, [cgroups (control groups)][ref_cgroup] put limits on those resources.
-You can find the control group of our hanged tool with the following, run from the parent shell:
+You can find the control group of our hanging tool with the following, run from the parent shell:

 ```
 dev@debian:~$ cat /proc/$(pidof tool)/cgroup